shiyinzhang/Inside-Outside-Guidance/README.md

 ### Dataset
 With the annotated bounding boxes (∼0.615M) of ILSVRCLOC, we apply our IOG to collect their pixel-level annotations, named Pixel-ImageNet, which are publicly available at https://github.com/shiyinzhang/Pixel-ImageNet.
+### Citation
+Please consider citing our papers in your publications if it helps your research.
+The following is a BibTeX reference.
+'@article{zhang2020IOG,
+  title={Interactive Object Segmentation with Inside-Outside Guidance}, author={Shiyin, Zhang and Jun Hao, Liew and Yunchao, Wei and Shikui, Wei and Yao, Zhao }, journal={IEEE Conference on Computer Vision and Pattern Recognition}, year={2020}'
+}